codewit-us/experimental/README.md

 npm run dev
 ```
 ## Testing the application:
-At present, the Docker image is not stored in a Docker registry.
-Therefore, depending on your Docker timeout configurations, you may need to log in and build the image for each session.

 ### Code that passes all test cases:
 Copy and paste the following code inside the box and submit the code.